operational-co/operational.co/readme.md

 [Operational.co](https://operational.co) is a open-source Event tracking tool.
 Monitor signups, webhooks, cronjobs and more.

+Currently [Swipekit Facebook ad library tool](https://swipekit.app/articles/facebook-ads-library) and [youtubedescriptionextractor](https://youtubedescriptionextractor.com/) are using this in production.

 <p align="center">
   <strong><a href="https://app.operational.co/?signinas=kevin">🔍 View Live Demo</a></strong> - See Operational in action with a demo account receiving test events.
 </p>